Memorial Day Weekend Getaways

 2. InterContinental Washington D.C. - The Wharf

-I was really impressed by InterContinental Washington D.C. – The Wharf, a luxury waterfront hotel that perfectly blends sleek design with an upscale, cosmopolitan vibe.
+I was really impressed by this luxury waterfront hotel on my Memorial Day weekend visit that perfectly blends sleek design with an upscale, cosmopolitan vibe.

 From the moment I stepped inside, I was greeted by airy, modern interiors featuring clean lines, marble-inspired accents, warm wood tones, and curated art pieces that gave the space a refined yet inviting atmosphere.